klasmodin/quflow/README.md

 An example notebook `notebooks/basic-example.ipynb` demonstrates the basic functionality.

-## TODOs
+## Remarks

-- If I use HDF5, this is how to [partially copy files with `rsync`](https://fedoramagazine.org/copying-large-files-with-rsync-and-some-misconceptions/).
+- For large HDF5 file, this is how to [partially copy files with `rsync`](https://fedoramagazine.org/copying-large-files-with-rsync-and-some-misconceptions/).

 ## References